Development of the front-end electronics for a cost-effective PET-like detector system: Preamplifier

 Using $R_{f}$~=~4.7\,$k\Omega$ the transimpedance design had to be compensated.
 This results in an amplitude that is more than halved, compared to the uncompensated circuit with $R_f$~=~1.2\,k$\Omega$.

+The non-inverting voltage amplifier was built according to the schematic in \cref{Fig.10} with $R_{+}$~=~56\,$\Omega$.
+Its gain is the lowest with 16.
+Combined with the knowledge that the inverting amplification shows a better signal-to-noise ratio (\cref{sec:TIA}), the non-inverting voltage amplifier was no longer considered.

-In summary, the adder circuit and the transimpedance amplifier without $C_{f}$ are ideal for achieving gains up to a factor of 13.
-However, this comes at the expense of a lower rise time.
+In summary, the adder circuit and the transimpedance amplifier without $C_{f}$ are ideal for achieving gains up to a factor of 78.
+However, this results in a loss of rise time.
 Furthermore, the transimpedance amplifier was also very susceptible to oscillations.
 The non-inverting voltage amplifier is not convincing in terms of amplitude or rise time.
 So it confirms the statement of having a lower gain than the transimpedance amplifier mentioned in \cref{sec:TIA}.
 Best performing in terms of rise time was the inverting voltage amplifier.
-Due to a still quite high amplification factor of 6.88, the J-value is only lower for the 4C summing circuit, which is attributed to its very large amplitude.
+Due to a still quite high amplification factor of 42, the J-value is only lower for the 4C summing circuit, which is attributed to its very large amplitude.
 Additionally, the inverting amplifier offers a wide range of balancing amplitude and rise time by the choice of $R_f$.
 This variability is advantageous as the final time resolution can only be determined with the additional readout electronics and software.